-Marie Beath is a Toronto-based playwright, performer and arts educator.
-As a playwright, her plays include Prairie Nurse [Blyth Festival], The Making of St. Jerome [Next Stage Theatre Festival, nominated for three Dora Mavor Moore Awards], Mind Over Matter [part of AutoShow, Convergence Theatre], and Novena [UnoFestival Victoria, Toronto Fringe Festival].
-Her radio work includes Yellow Rubber Boots [CBC Outfront] and an adaption her show of Novena [CBC Radio – The Drama of Immigration].
+Her other plays include The Making of St. Jerome [Next Stage Theatre Festival, nominated for three Dora Mavor Moore Awards], Mind Over Matter [part of AutoShow, Convergence Theatre], and Novena [UnoFestival Victoria, Toronto Fringe Festival].
+In addition to a CBC Radio Drama adaptation of Novena, she has also written for CBC Radio’s Outfront.